 This form must be completed and sent to the Examiner in the envelope with the scripts.
-Cen Centre Number 1 Supervisor's Results Please submit details of the readings obtained in Question 1 and Question 2 on a spare copy of the question paper clearly marked 'Supervisor's Results' and showing the Centre number and appropriate session/laboratory number.
-2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and candidate numbers.
-These should include reference to: (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or materials; (c) accidents to apparatus or materials;
+Cen Centre Number Name of Centre 1 Supervisor's Results Please submit details of the readings obtained in the question paper clearly marked 'Supervisor's appropriate session/laboratory number.
+2 The candidate numbers of candidates attending e each session were: First Session Second Session 3 The Supervisor is required to give details overl candidates, giving names and candidate numbers (a) any general difficulties encountered in making g preparation; (b) difficulties due to faulty apparatus or materia ls; (c) accidents to apparatus or materials;